• Skip to primary navigation

 Beef and Noodles Pin Image

 Instant Pot Beef and Noodles is a traditional, comforting and hearty family dinner recipe that has been updated to use in your electric pressure cooker (Instant Pot).
 This recipe is a perfect balance of tender beef pieces and hearty egg noodles coated in a rich gravy.
-If you are craving comfort food, this will be your new go-to!
+If you are craving comfort food, this Beef and Noodles recipe will be your new go-to!

 a bowl of beef and noodles being held above a table